 Granada has a pretty extensive bus network.
 Chances are that your accommodation will lie along or near the route of the two buses which go from the bus station right to the heart of the city, along Gran Via de Colon past the Cathedral and onwards.

-Both bus 3 and bus 33 run frequently, with one-way tickets costing (I think...can't recall exactly) around 1.30 euro.
+When I visited in February 2014 buses 3 and 33 ran frequently, with one-way tickets costing (I think...can't recall exactly) around 1.30 euro.
 They are the type of buses which have few seats and lots of standing room, so there's plenty of space for your bags unless you happen to board at busy commuter times.

-The Granada bus website is given below, and it's possible to find and print out timetables and stop information for each route on that site.
+I am informed (January 2015) that the bus system has changed.
+You'll still find the information on the site linked below.
+You can see a schematic of bus routes, and find and print out timetables and stop information for each route on the site.
 Alternatively, there's a sign showing route info (stops etc) and times just outside the main bus station entrance and at every bus stop I saw in Granada.
 Also...usefully....bus shelters and bus stops have fairly large signs giving their names.

 Granada bus station is large, efficiently organised, safe (in my opinion, though I wasn't there late at night) but it is quite some distance from the city centre (and even further from the Alhambra).

 There's a cafe, a fair amount of seating, a newsagent/souvenir shop, a visitor information booth and a travelator (flat escalator) to get you and your bags from the level where buses arrive to the main entrance.
 That level is where you'll find ordinary buses and taxis.

 Ticket machines are located on the main entrance level but pretty much everything else (including clean though well-worn toilets and luggage storage lockers) is on the lower floor.

 On both occasions I used the bus station I noticed there were a lot of police hanging around.
 They didn't seem to do much, other than chat to each other but they were a (reassuring?) presence.